ZuriGa/Address-book/README.md

 Test: It should assigned an ID to contacts once they are created.
 Code: AddressBook.prototype.assignId = function()
 Output: Contact number.
 1

+Test: It should retrieve contact information by its Id property.
+Code: AddressBook.prototype.findContact()
+Output: Contact {firstName: , lastName: , phoneNumber: }